blondered/bert4rec_repro/README.md

 Different model implementation results were taken from [A Systematic Review and Replicability Study of BERT4Rec for Sequential Recommendation](https://arxiv.org/abs/2207.07483)

-RecTools models (SASRec and BERT4Rec) results were computed using the same code from the [original repository](https://github.com/asash/bert4rec_repro)
+RecTools models (SASRec and BERT4Rec) results were computed using this fork os the [original repository](https://github.com/asash/bert4rec_repro)
 To assure same settings experiments were run together with BERT4Rec-VAE model from published paper.
 We achieved the same metric results for this model as were reported in the original paper.

 ### ML-1M Dataset results